 Not all rap songs are about sex and violence.
 In fact, some songs have pretty positive messages.
 And at this point, almost anything beats the mind-numbing madness that is listening to the Frozen soundtrack on repeat.

-We went on a mission to create a playlist of new and old hip-hop and rap you can listen to with your kids.
-These aren't radio-censored versions — they're original songs squeaky clean enough that they won’t leave you completely humiliated when your kid decides to belt out the lyrics in public.
+We went on a mission to create a playlist of the best rap songs for kids — a mix of new and classic hip-hop and rap.
+These aren't radio-censored versions; they're original songs squeaky clean enough that they won’t leave you completely humiliated when your kid decides to belt out the lyrics in public.

 1. Lecrae — "I'll Find You" featuring Tori Kelly